 “Jessica Horsley conducts with assurance and poise.
-Thanks to the clarity of her baton technique and her natural sense of stylistic purity, she conveys even the smallest nuances of the music with consummate ease” (Jiří Nĕmeček, Violinist) Her highly acclaimed conducting debut in Basel took place in the Stadtcasino in March 2015 with a pioneering programme of orchestral music by women composers (www.frauenkomponiert.ch).
-For its third season in 2018, frauenkomponiert presented a 5-day festival of music by women composers.
-Jessica Horsley specialises in conducting music from the late nineteenth to the twenty-first centuries.
-Her new series, “JessTalks”, is a talkshow dedicated to making new music both accessible and enjoyable.
-In this season she is conducting Kammerorchester Basel, les trombones de bâle, and Schrödinger’s Synopsis.
+Thanks to the clarity of her baton technique and her natural sense of stylistic purity, she conveys even the smallest nuances of the music with consummate ease” (Jiří Nĕmeček, Lead Violinist).
+Her highly acclaimed conducting debut took place in Basel’s main concert hall in March 2015 with a pioneering programme of orchestral music by women composers (www.frauenkomponiert.ch).
+For its third season in 2018, frauenkomponiert presented an entire festival of music by women composers, featuring the world premiere of Agnes Tyrrell’s overture from the oratorio “Die Könige in Israel” (c.
+1880), the premiere of a commissioned work by Swiss composer Heidi Baader-Nobs and a performance of her own violin concerto by British child prodigy Alma Deutscher.
+The Festival’s fifth season in 2021 included Jessica’s debut with the BBC Concert Orchestra in London in a live broadcast for BBC Radio 3.
+The broadcast, featuring works by Ruth Gipps, Cécile Marti and Peggy Glanville-Hicks, received a glowing review in The Times.
+This Festival season also saw Jessica’s debut with the Basel Sinfonietta with three concerts/livestreams including a radio broadcast for the Swiss network SRF2 Kultur and the premiere recording of Dorothy Howell’s ballet Koong Shee (1921).
+As a conductor, Jessica specialises in music from the nineteenth to the twenty-first centuries.
+Her new talk-show for new music, “JessTalks: music worth spreading”, is dedicated to making contemporary music both accessible and enjoyable.

 Jessica performs regularly as a violist, both as a soloist and with various European Early Music ensembles.
 She has worked with groups such as such as Ferrara (Crawford Young) and Gilles Binchois (Dominique Vellard), and was a founder member of the viol consort The Earle His Viols, which specialised in the chromatic and enharmonic music of the early seventeenth century.
 The first CD of the consort, canzon del principe, with music from the Rossi manuscript (c.
 1600), won several accolades.
 A second recording of music from the circle around Cardinal Barberini in Rome c.
 1635 was awarded five “Diapason”.
 Her CD with David Hatcher of virtuosic music for two bass viols by Godfrey Finger, Furiosa, was released to high acclaim in 2011.
 She has performed and recorded in the US, Canada, South Africa, Namibia, Australia, and throughout Europe and has appeared at festivals in, for example, Amsterdam, Berlin, Frankfurt, Magnano, Melbourne, Saarbrücken and Witten.
-Following a serious accident to her left hand in 2010, she has worked her way back to top playing form.